- Installing Ballerina via installers

-Download the DEB file and double-click on it to launch the installer.
-The installer guides you through the installation process and installs the Ballerina distribution to
+Download the DEB file or RPM file and double-click on it to launch the installer.
+The installer guides you through the installation process and installs the Ballerina distribution in the

-Info: Alternatively, you can use the below command to install Ballerina using the downloaded DEB file.
-Replace
+Info: Alternatively, you can use either of the commands below to install Ballerina using the downloaded DEB or RPM file.
+Replace the

-Alternatively, follow the instructions below to install Ballerina from the source.
+Alternatively, follow the instructions below to build Ballerina from the source.